The Guides to Visit Little Japan Saigon

 Japanese Town in Saigon | @hana_byo

 At night, the town lights up, and plenty of guests come in and go out shops, all like a mini corner of Tokyo.
-That attracts a lot of people to take pictures, and you need a better and more professional camera because it is dark.
-Also, be careful when you take pictures at nighttime to avoid facing some girls because some of them work at the spa and massage shops here.
+That attracts many people to take pictures, and you need a better and more professional camera because it is dark.

->>> You may like to see the 4 little foreign towns in Saigon.
+>>> You may like to see the four little foreign towns in Saigon.

 The best time to visit Japanese Town in Saigon

 For looking at the views and amateur photographers, it is the best time to visit between 8:00 am – 4:00 pm because this is the time for the most beautiful sunlight.
-The alleys here are quiet, narrow, quite dark for the rest of time.
+The alleys here are quiet, narrow, and quite dark for the rest of the time.

-For diners, most of the restaurants open from 11:00 am – 2:00 pm for lunchtime.
-And, they will open it again from 6:00 pm.
+For diners, most restaurants open from 11:00 am – 2:00 pm for lunchtime.
+They will open it again at 6:00 pm.

 Stay up-to-date on the latest news and insights in Vietnam by following @vietnamdrive on Twitter and @vietnamdrive on Instagram today!